jokob-sk/NetAlertX/front/plugins/__template/README.md

 ## Overview

-PLugin functionality overview and links to external resources if relevant.
+Plugin functionality overview and links to external resources if relevant.
 Include use cases if available.

 > [!TIP]
 > Some tip.